Manila may be a little new to the hostel scene but that’s not stopping us from creating a roundup of the best hostels in

 It is located near banks, parks, and malls, and is relatively near Ninoy Aquino International Airport (Manila’s main airport), accessible with a 9.3km drive.

 Since this hostel Makati is located in the middle of Poblacion, one of the city’s hot spots for night outs, there are tons of bars that you can swing by, enjoy, and experience the true Manila party scene.

-The place is bustling with bars and restaurants for almost every cuisine – Indian, Japanese, Korean, American, Italian – you name it, you’ll eventually find something around this area.
+The place is bustling with affordable bars in Manila and restaurants for almost every cuisine – Indian, Japanese, Korean, American, Italian – you name it, you’ll eventually find something around this area.

 After a night of partying at the hostel, you can get a good cup of coffee at Commune, which is just 550m away – or a quick 8 minute walk.
 Seriously, a top location!